IBM/go-security-plugs/README.md

 [**rtgate**](https://github.com/IBM/go-security-plugs/tree/main/plugs/rtgate) demonstrates how a request can be canceled asynchrniously using a security extension.
 The code allows requests to last for no more than 5 seconds by default.
 Alternativly timeout can be specified using the reqeust header "X-Block-Async:<duration>".
 For example: "X-Block-Async:3s" results in a cancel being processed 3 seconds from request.
 The timeout examplifies an asynchrnious decission to  cancel a request after it was delivered for processing by the server.

+# How to use - static imports of plugs
+Static loading does not require the use of CGO and is exmaplified by the runProxyStatic.sh script

+Run the `runProxyStatic.sh` script,

+* `RTPLUGS_PKG` defines the list of plugs you wish to import
+* `RTPLUGS` defines the list of plugs you wish to activate

-# How to use
+# How to use - dynamic imports of plugs

-When using go plugs one must ensure that the shared library uses the same package versions as the application.
-To ensure all plugs use the same package versions as your main app:
-1. Clone the plugs into the plugs directory of yout app (as shown here with the [**rtgate**](https://github.com/IBM/go-security-plugs/tree/main/plugs/rtgate) plug).
-2. Build all plugs in your plugs/ directory (See [**buildPlugs.sh**](https://github.com/IBM/go-security-plugs/blob/main/buildPlugs.sh)) before building/running your app.
+Dynamic loading requires the use of CGO and is exmaplified by the runProxyDyn.sh script

+Run the `runProxyDyn.sh` script, Make sure to set the list of plugs you wish to import and activate

+* `RTPLUGS_PKG` defines the list of plugs you wish to import
+* `RTPLUGS` defines the list of plugs you wish to activate

 To run the example here: